dcrommie/walbrook/src/markdown-pages/help.md

   - title: |
       Private equity, on a fund or co-investment basis, including secondaries
   - title: Real estate, on a fund, direct or co-investment basis
-helptitle2: We offer an open-architecture
+helptitle2: We offer an open-architecture2
 helplist2:
   - title: |
       Seed funding2